italoadler/bitbooks/Trigonometry/book/chapter_01/chapter_01.md

 ![Opposite side.](images/figure_1-5.png)
 *Figure 1-5.
 Opposite side.*

 I've arranged this so the opposite sides have the same letter as the angle they are opposite to.
-Side `a` and angle `A`, side `b` and angle `B`, side `c` and angle `C`.
-This is not required, but it's another established convention that I'll stick to.
+Side `a` is opposite angle `A`, side `b` is opposite angle `B`, and side `c` is opposite angle `C`.
+This is not required, but it's an established convention that I'll stick to.

 Realize that adjacent and opposite always have to do with the relationships between angles and sides.
-It wouldn't make sense to say that one side is adjacent to another side, because in a triangle, all sides are connected to each other.
-The same thing goes for angles - each angle is directly connected to the other two angles.
-And of course this means that for any given side in a triangle there is no opposite side.
-And for any given angle, there is no opposite angle.
+It wouldn't make sense to say that one side is adjacent to another side, because in a triangle, all sides are adjacent to each other.
+The same thing goes for angles.
+And there is no way that any side can be opposite another side or any angle be opposite another angle.

 ## Measuring Angles

 There are a few different systems for measuring angles.
 The two I'll use in this book are degrees and radians.
-I'll discuss radians more in another chapter.
-For now, let's stick with degrees, as those are generally most familiar from everyday life.
+I'll discuss radians later in the next section.
+For now, let's consider degrees, as those are generally most familiar from everyday life.

 ### Degrees

 We know that a square or rectangle is composed of ninety degree angles.
 We know that a 180-degree turn sends you back the same way you came from.
 We even use this in more abstract ways, saying that someone had a 180-degree change of attitude, for example.
 And we know that 360 degrees is a full circle.
-You also hear this in abstract terms such as companies that do "360 reviews", meaning that they are reviewed by thier peers - the people "all around" them.
+You also hear this in abstract terms such as companies that do "360 reviews", meaning that employees are reviewed by thier peers - the people "all around" them.

 But this 360 degree standard is arbitrary.
+There's nothing magic about it.
 It most likely comes from a rounding off of the number of days in the year, so that one day is roughly equal to one degree of an orbit of the sun.
 360 is also an enormously useful number to divide into.
-Try to work out all of the integers that divide evenly into 360.
-There are a lot.
+You can evenly divide 360 by 1, 2, 3, 4, 5, 6, 8, 9, 10, 12, 15, 18, 20, 24, 30, 36, 40, 45, 60, 72, 90, 120, 180, and 360.
+Pretty useful back in the days before calculators.

 Generally, when you measure the angles around from 0 to 360, you start pointing due right as zero degrees.
 As you increase the angle, you go counter-clockwise, through 90, 180, 270 and back to 360 degrees, which is the same as 0.
 You can see this in figure 1-6.